-These tools can be exploited directly to check the normality of NRSP residuals for identifying a variety of violations of normality, such as skewness, over-dispersion, and lack of independence \cite{yazici_comparison_2007}.
-Second, transforming RSPs into normal deviates facilitate the identification of extreme \SPs, such as $10^{-5}$ or $1-10^{-5}$.
-The frequency of such small \SPs may be small compared to the total sample size, hence, it is hard to identify them by looking at \SPs directly through their histogram (because of the small frequency) or scatterplot (because of the bounds at 0 and 1).
-However, the presence of such extreme \SPs (even very few) is a strong evidence of model mis-specifications---either the distribution tail (ie, the error component) is too light or the link function to covariates (ie, the signal component) is mis-specified.
-After the normal quantile transformation, such extreme \SPs will have large magnitude to be easily identified.
+Second, transforming RSPs into normal deviates facilitates the identification of extremely small and large RSPs.
+The frequency of such small RSPs may be too small to be highlighted by plotting RSPs.
+However, the presence of such extreme SPs, even very few, is indicative of model mis-specification.
+Normal transformation can highlight such extreme RSPs.